theezak/algorithms/Longest Common Subsequence of two arrays.md

 h&#8729;(n+1)<br/>
 hence a := h(n+1)

 Time complexity is O(M\*N) and space complexity O(N).
 An observation is that there is a small space advantage to passing the array of shortest length as y although this does not impact overall complexity.
 All arrays are traversed from left to right, so they can be for example files.
-We rely on determining N in the below implementation, but this can be avoided by using a non-fixed size data structure instead.
+Note that we relied upon N for initialization of h.
+This dependency was removed by introducing a list for h.

 ```csharpTime